 Season of Nonviolence

-Central Oregon Community College is proud to announce the all-virtual programming line-up for the 13th annual Season of Nonviolence.
+Central Oregon Community College has been hosting programming to honor the Season of Nonviolence since 2008.
 The programming is co-presented by The Nancy R. Chandler Visiting Scholar Program of the COCC Foundation and the College's Office of Diversity and Inclusion.

 The Season was established by Arun Gandhi, Mahatma Gandhi’s grandson, as a yearly event celebrating the philosophies and lives of Mahatma Gandhi and Martin Luther King Jr. At COCC, we also honor César Chávez and Chief Wilma Mankiller.
 The Season of Nonviolence honors these leaders' visions for an empowered, nonviolent world.

 We look forward to the 2022 Season of Nonviolence.
 Check back in the Fall for programming details.

 Thank you to our 2021 Season of Nonviolence Sponsors!